Last updated on February 17th, 2026

 If you’re schedule permits, shoot to be there for one of the two live feedings every day, at 8:30 a.m. and 2 p.m.

-- Address: 3555 S Las Vegas Blvd, Las Vegas
+- 3555 S Las Vegas Blvd, Las Vegas

-3. Bellagio Fountains
+4. Bellagio Fountains

-One of the most iconic attractions in Las Vegas, the Fountains of Bellagio Resort is a must-see free show for anyone visiting the Strip.
+One of the most iconic attractions in Las Vegas, the Fountains of Bellagio is a must-see free show for anyone visiting the Strip.
 The Bellagio is one of the most romantic hotels in Las Vegas.

 Combining music, dancing water and light, the Bellagio delivers beautiful performances daily this majestic water show.
 I absolutely love watching the fountain show and never get tired of it, no matter how touristy it might be!
+The show is set to everything from classical music to opera to Broadway show tunes to rock and roll, and of course plenty of Elvis and Frank Sinatra.

-A great place to view the show is along the front rail along Las Vegas Blvd in the center of the lake!
+A great place to view the show is along the front rail along Las Vegas Blvd in the center of the lake.
 However, you can also see it from the back if you cross the driveway in front of the hotel entrance, and that way you’ll get to see the Eiffel Tower in the backdrop, too.
 I personally prefer this view!

-- Address: 3600 S Las Vegas Blvd, Las Vegas
+- 3600 S Las Vegas Blvd, Las Vegas

-- Website: bellagio.com/fountains-of-bellagio
+- bellagio.com/fountains-of-bellagio

-4. Bellagio Conservatory & Botanical Gardens
+5. Bellagio Conservatory & Botanical Gardens

 Open 24 hours a day, the Conservatory is completely free to enter.
 It features gorgeous displays of trees, flowers, and other plants set around a seasonal theme.
 Some of them even move!